-James D. Herschlein is Co-Chair of the Complex Commercial Litigation Department and recently completed two terms as a member of the firm’s Executive Committee.
-Jim is a nationally known litigator who has represented some of the world’s largest organizations in a multitude of cases before judges, juries and arbitral or governmental bodies throughout the United States, focusing on product liability litigation and complex contractual disputes.
-Jim’s trial experience also includes cases involving securities, derivatives, intellectual property, real estate and bankruptcy claims.
+James D. Herschlein is co-chair of the Complex Commercial Litigation Department and recently completed two terms as a member of the firm’s Executive Committee.
+Jim is a nationally known litigator who has represented some of the world’s largest organizations in a multitude of cases before judges, juries and arbitral or governmental bodies throughout the United States.
+His broad range of trial and litigation experience includes cases involving complex contractual disputes, product liability litigation, and intellectual property matters.

 Jim has substantial experience representing manufacturers in product liability lawsuits in state and federal courts, including the trial of individual claims and the coordination of the nationwide defense and multidistrict litigation proceedings of hundreds of cases arising from the recall of medical devices, pharmaceutical products and consumer products, among others.

 Representative Complex Commercial Litigation Matters